The twenty three year career of D5259/25109 included allocations to London Midland & Scottish Region depots.

 With the Class 25s having a very bleak future, they were popular choices for the enthusiast railtour market.
 May 5th saw F & W Railtours 'Valley Explorer' (1Z26) run from Crewe to Cardiff including a number of valley freight lines.
 The 450 mile round trip was handled successfully by 25109 & 25057.
 By this time such high passenger mileages were becoming increasingly rare for the Class 25s, and to complete the trip without a failure was quite an achievement.
 On May 23rd 25109 was noted at Carlisle.
 On May 31st 25109 was noted southbound at Derby with empty coaching stock.

 25109 was stabled at Manchester Victoria on July 7th.
 On July 15th 25109 & 25xxx were noted westbound through Manchester Victoria with bogie oil tankers.
 On July 17th 25211 & 25109 were westbound through Wakefield Kirkgate with bogie oil tankers.
 A grim duty for 25109 on July 21st was to haul withdrawn 47405/14/16 from Healey Mills (?) to Crewe Works, returning the next day with ex-MOD machine 40046 bound for Doncaster Works!
-On July 27th 25109 worked the 1E29 12:52 Liverpool - Hull and surprisingly the return 1M34 19:23 Hull - Liverpool.
-The rail enthusiast fraternity had got the word out about the 25's return working, the leading coach was well populated with rail enthusiasts.
+On July 27th 25109 worked the five coach 1E29 12:52 Liverpool - Hull and surprisingly the return 1M34 19:23 Hull - Liverpool.
+The rail enthusiast fraternity had got the word out about the 25109's return working, the leading coach was well populated with rail enthusiasts.
 By July 31st 25109 was noted at Stockport on ballast duties.

 A little off the beaten track on October 24th was 25109 working the local Whitemoor - Bury St Edmunds freight, whilst on November 15th and still on the Eastern Region 25109 was noted running light at Brigg attached to three other locomotives.